zukunft/zukunft.com/docs/code_functions_all.md

         \-- formula - load the phrases this formula is assigned to into the in-memory phrases_related list so
     \-- load_latex_terms
         \-- formula - load the terms shown in the latex format into the in-memory latex_terms list so that
+    \-- load_changes_related
+        \-- formula - load the most recent change log entries of this formula into the in-memory
+    \-- load_views_related
+        \-- formula - load the views related to this formula into the in-memory views_related list so that
     \-- load_by_id_with_related
         \-- formula - load the formula and, in the same call, the related view-models the default formula view
     \-- api_json_array
-        \-- formula - extend the formula api message with the assigned phrases so the frontend "Formula title"
+        \-- formula - extend the formula api message with the data that the default formula view needs;
     \-- assign_phr_glst
         \-- formula - returns a list of all words that the formula is assigned to
     \-- assign_phr_lst